Bongani-4/FarmGuardian-Android/README.md

 * ***News***:

-Function: Get up to date with the world's or local current agriculture news.
+Function: Get up to date with the world's or local current agriculture news and nature hazards.

 Example: See trending news, tips, cautious weather updates, market & currency .